* 22 December 1877 in Oberalbendorf n. Trautenau (Bohemia); † 30 June 1966 in Berlin

 German painter and graphic artist

-Moriz Melzer is regarded as a maverick of Modern Art.
-His artistic oeuvre is distinguished by stylistic variety and experimental elements.
+Moriz Melzer is considered to be a pioneer of Classic Modern Art.
+His work is distinguished by stylistic diversity: from Neoimpressionism and Naturalism via Expressionism up to Cubo-Futuristic Abstraction.